amazon-ion/ion-docs/guides/cookbook.md

 <div class="tabpane Go" markdown="1">
 Implementations of the [`Reader`][22] and [`Writer`][23] interfaces are responsible for reading and writing Ion data in both text and binary forms.

-In order to make and use a text reader, we can use `NewReaderString()`.
+In order to create and then use a text reader, we can use `NewReaderString()`.
 The following example demonstrates how to read Ion data from a string:
 ```Go
 package main